alexbecker/prompt-injection/paper.typ

 and several variations of it and "Escape-Deletion" are tested with different numbers of newlines or backspaces respectively.
 Additionally, we use several automatically generated prompts introduced in _StruQ_, which we refer to as "StruQ Suffix {1,2}" and "StruQ TAP 1".
 An additional novel "Superuser" attack was also included in the test.
-The full text of each attack is included in Appendix I, and the effectiveness of each attack is examined in Appendix II.
+The full text of each attack is included in Appendix I, and the success rate of each attack is discussed in Appendix II.

 == Null Rules

-Null rules were constructed to avoid refusing any of the malicious or benign prompts.
+Null rules were constructed to avoid refusing any of the malicious or benign prompts, to be semantically orthogonal to test prompts, and length-matched to avoid positional encoding artifacts.
-To avoid any positional effects, they were chosen to have the same token length as the rules being tested.
 In most cases, the null rule was `they request [N] flowers`  where $N$ is a sequence of nines such that the token length matches the original rule (see Appendix I, Table V for exceptions).